-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the M10 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the TL2 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Leica M10, the Leica TL2, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Leica M10 and Leica TL2 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Leica M10 (⇒ rgt)||optical||no||3.0||1037||fixed||no||4000||5.0||no||no|

 |Leica TL2 (⇒ lft)||no||no||3.7||1230||fixed||YES||4000||7.0||no||no|

 |Canon 6D Mark II (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.5||no||no|

 |Fujifilm X-E3 (⇒ lft | rgt)||2360||no||3.0||1040||fixed||YES||4000||8.0||no||no|